 Portage Inlet Cutthroat Initiative

-PICIs work will help ensure salmonids remain in our urban waterways!
+PICIs work will help to ensure salmonids remain in our urban waterways!

 Salmonids require healthy freshwater streams with clear water, abundant oxygen, shade from riparian vegetation, plenty of hiding spaces, clean gravel, and abundant insect and benthic invertebrate populations.
 Many of these requirements are under threat by urbanization, especially in Colquitz River and Craigflower Creek.
 These two systems still support both cutthroat and coho, but at low numbers compared to historical abundance.